rolfen/notes/entries/linux/debian/monitoring_disk_usage.md

 One easy way to show how much space every installed package uses:
 `wajig sizes` or for only the biggest packages `wajig large`.

-Note: It is my understanding that the size here is a forehand approximation taken from the package meta-information in package management.
+Note: It is my understanding that the sizes given here are taken from the package meta-information.
+In other words, this is how much space theis package should be using, according to the package maintainer.

 In my experience, this number is accurate.
-However it does not take into consideration the local data in `/var/`.
+However it does not take into consideration any related data in `/var/`.

 To get the total for all installed packages (in K):